 Deena Ayesh

-Deena Ayesh is a dynamic global health and human rights researcher, currently working in dual roles as a community health researcher at MLK Community Healthcare in Los Angeles and as a program manager in global health initiatives.
+Deena Ayesh is a dynamic global health and human rights researcher, currently working as a community health researcher at MLK Community Hospital in Los Angeles and a program manager with the NYU Applied Global Health Initiative.
 She is deeply committed to improving healthcare outcomes for marginalized and displaced populations, including the SWANA diaspora and refugee communities.
-Deena’s work combines on-the-ground community engagement—supporting diabetic women, conducting health interviews, monitoring vitals, and providing education—with high-level global health research, including collaborations with UNICEF Tanzania and studies on Middle Eastern health systems.
+Deena's work combines on-the-ground community engagement—supporting diabetic women through clinical research, conducting ethnographic interviews, and providing patient education—with broader global health initiatives focused on health systems and equity.
+She has worked with a multitude of agencies locally and abroad, including collaborations with UCI School of Medicine, NYU School of Global Health, Catholic Medical Mission Board, UNICEF Tanzania, the refugee nonprofit Tiyya, UNRWA, and regional offices in the Middle East.

 • Child Care Providers Mandated Reporter